 “Living one’s truth” or “speaking one’s truth” has become a little bit of a cliche in personal development and/or spiritual circles.
-It’s often mis-used as a justification for selfishness and reckless confrontation; but that is not at all the proper understanding of this beautiful concept.
+It’s often mis-used as a justification for selfishness or reckless confrontation; but that is not at all the proper understanding of this concept.

 It takes courage, real courage, to live/speak your truth.
 Courage isn’t about jumping out of airplanes or diving with sharks.
 It’s not about physical activities that get the adrenaline pumping.
 Real courage happens in very quiet and subtle moments.
 In those intimate, vulnerable exchanges when you’re afraid to speak the truth.
 When you’re afraid to honor your own feelings.
 When you’re afraid that if you say or do what your heart is asking of you, that you will be dismissed, shamed, ridiculed, or rejected.
 Or that the truth of your feelings will hurt the feelings of another.
 Or that saying “no,” will make someone not like you anymore.
 (This last one sounds like school-yard stuff, but believe me, it’s everywhere!)